 For the past several years, all of my nail polishes and nail supplies have been tossed into a makeup bag and the lack of organization has always driven me crazy!
 I absolutely love it when my things are organized but I don’t always have the time to organize something as insignificant as bottles of nail polish when there are much bigger fish to fry!
 There are always other projects that need immediate attention!
 But, I finally decided to devote some time to figuring out the nail polish bottle organization issue, and I’m so glad I did!
 I can now rest better knowing that one more item in my house has a set location and looks pretty and organized (yes, my OCD-tendencies as I call them are showing here!)

-So decided to make a nail polish rack out of wood to hang on an empty space on my master bedroom closet wall, and I really like how it turned out!
+So decided to make a DIY wood nail polish rack out to hang on an empty space on my master bedroom closet wall, and I really like how it turned out!